 Therefore, the Suwa and Hoshina clans of Shinano use the oak crest, while the Takatsuji and Karahashi clans, descendants of the Tenmangu shrine, use the Japanese apricot crest.

-In many cases, the religious beliefs of the shrine led to the use of shrine-related structures and ritual implements as their crests.
+In many cases, the shrine’s religious beliefs led to using shrine-related structures and ritual implements as its crests.

-For example, the Kato clan used a Chigi (forked finials), Katsuogi (wooden billets placed atop and at the right angle to a roof ridge) while the Mikami clan used a vase.
+For example, the Kato clan used chigi (forked finials) and katsuogi (wooden billets placed atop and at the right angle to a roof ridge), while the Mikami clan used a vase.

 Furthermore, the Suzuki clan used a sacred Shinto straw festoon, bell, etc., and they used them on the significance of reverence for the gods.